 This 5.5-mile trail begins at Rockhill Park, west of downtown, and ends at Lutheran Hospital.
 With beautiful views of Eagle Marsh Nature Preserve and scenic marshlands, the Towpath Trail connects the Rivergreenway trail and the Aboite Trail for more riding options.

-The Aboite Trails provides 18 miles of trail access connecting the Towpath trail and leading to Indian Trails Park.
+The Aboite Trails provide 18 miles of trail access in southwest Fort Wayne, connecting the Towpath Trail and leading to Indian Trails Park.
 This hilly section of trail offers users the chance to bike past suburban neighborhoods and scenic fields on the city's southwest side.

-This 1.65 mile loop is located at Salomon Park and is the heaviest used trail in the system, averaging 550 people a day.
-Located by the Parkview YMCA on the north side of Fort Wayne, the Solomon Park Loop connects to the Pufferbelly Trail on the east side of the park.
+This 1.65-mile loop is located at Salomon Farm Park and is the heaviest used trail in the system, averaging 550 people a day.
+Located by the Parkview YMCA on the north side of Fort Wayne, the Solomon Farm Loop connects to the Pufferbelly Trail on the east side of the park.

 Franke Park Trails

 Looking for dirt biking paths that offer a mountain biking experience?
 The Franke Park Trails are just for you.
-These challenging trails are designed for mountain biking, running or walking and present fitness enthusiasts with an off road experience in the heart of the city.
+These 10 challenging miles of single-track trails are designed for mountain biking, running, or walking and present fitness enthusiasts with an off-road experience in the heart of the city.